anee-helsinki/ProsobabNetwork/Queries/README.md

 #### Technical details

-We used MySql Ver 9.2.0 for macos15.2 on arm64 on MacBook Air (M3) running on MacOS Sequoia 15.7.
+We used _MySql Ver 9.2.0 for macos15.2 on arm64_ on a _MacBook Air (M3) running on MacOS Sequoia 15.7_.